 "When we started in 1996 we had no idea that ECF would reach into every part of Essex and grow into the significant organisation that it is today.
 We owe a great debt to the many people who have supported ECF over the years, their commitment and passion for our work and all it has achieved has been extraordinary and Essex is stronger for it."Ian Marks CBE DL, ECF Founder

-Community Foundations are relatively young in the UK but have a long tradition in the USA where there are 780 foundations collectively managing $74 billion in permanent assets and distributing annual grants totalling $5.3 billion.
-The first ever community foundation was founded in Cleveland, Ohio with the vision to pool the charitable resources of Cleveland's philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the city.
-To this day The Cleveland Foundation remains one of the world’s largest foundations in the world with $2.17 billion in endowment and has distributed $98 million in charitable grants since its inception.
+The first ever community foundation was founded in Cleveland, Ohio in 1914 with the vision to pool the charitable resources of Cleveland's philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the city.
+Now, USA foundations collectively manage over $74 billion in assets and distribute around $5.3 billion in grants annually.

 In 1975 the UK saw its first community foundation established in Wiltshire.
 From this starting point, the phenomenon spread and there are now 46 community foundations across England, Wales and Scotland which all operate under the umbrella organisation UK Community Foundations (UKCF).